timfreund/monokube/README.md

 to use Ansible to configure the hosts, but I'm using Ansible so the project generates an Ansible inventory file.
 Maybe that becomes a configuration option in the future.
-If you do have ansible installed, go into the cluster directory and run
+If you do have ansible installed, go into the cluster directory and run `ansible -i inventory all -a w`

 Now do what you need to do to test a Kubernetes installation.